EliasLeijon/EliasLeijon/README.md

   <li>Software Engineering - TDDC88</item>
   <li>Natural language processing</item>
   <li>Machine Learning - TDDE01</item>
-  <li>Financial valuation</item>
   <li>Data Mining - Clustering and Association Analysis - TDDD41</item>
   <li>Bayesian Learning - TDDE07</item>
   <li>Advanced C++ - TDDE15</item>
-  <li>Machine Learning for Computer Vision - TSBB19</item>
   <li>Advanced Project Course - AI and Machine Learning - TDDE19</item>
+  <li>Financial valuation</item>
+  <li>Corporate finance</item>
+  <li>Financial risk management</item>
+  <li>Financial valuation</item>
 </ul>

-<p> I have a passion for technology and am currently working on a few projects that I have to keep private, for example a stock trading bot, and a model for detecting ovarian cancer.
-If you share my passion and would like to work on something together, please feel free to reach out.</p>
+<p> I have a passion for various fields, including but not limited to, Computer Vision, Natural Language Processing, and algorithmic trading.
+I am also currently working on a few projects that I have to keep private, for example a stock trading bot, and a model for detecting ovarian cancer.
+If you share my passion and would like to work on something together, please feel free to reach out by email or through LinkedIN.</p>

 <div align='center'>
   <a href="https://www.linkedin.com/in/elias-leijonmarck-7317991b9/" target="_blank">